 What are water heater filters used for?

 A water heater filter protects your water heater.
-When hard water enters the heater and heats up, all of the scaling minerals come out of solution and create rock inside the heater.
+When hard water enters the heater and heats up, all the scaling minerals come out of solution and create rock inside the heater.
 This build-up reduces the efficiency of the water heater until it finally dies.
 The purpose of the heater filter is to keep those minerals from coming out of solution.

 How do you install a water heater filter?